 Room at Hotel Villa Cofresí

-That night we knew we were in the right place, because aside from the food and drinks being delicious, the bartenders, even with the place incredibly full, were always attentive and delivered a fast and impeccable service.
+The night we arrived we knew we were in the right place, because aside from the food and drinks being delicious, the bartenders, even with the place incredibly full, were always attentive and delivered a fast and impeccable service.
 After a Pirate Special and a Chicken Kebab (ok, I can’t call it Chicken Kebab it’s a ‘Pincho de Pollo’) we were ready to go to sleep, and with the sound of the ocean waves filling the room I dozed off with no problem.

 Morning View from the Room Balcony – #NoFilter